yanaki/sample-chrome-telnet/README.md

 ## Sample Overview

 The Telerik AppBuilder team has modified the existing Chrome telnet mobile sample to make it compatible with Telerik AppBuilder.
 You can find the source Chrome telnet mobile sample <a href="https://github.com/jordanilchev/samples-chrome-telnet/tree/master/samples-chrome-telnet" target="_blank">here</a>.
+This sample demonstrates how to use the Socket API to connect as a TCP client to aardmud.org on port 4000

 The sample is initialized as a Chrome app.
 For more information about the development of Chrome apps, including the app container, click <a href="https://developer.chrome.com/apps/first_app" target="_blank">here</a>.